 Did your employer’s 2022 benefit plan include a Flexible Spending Account (FSA) Grace Period or Carryover option?
 If you don’t use your full balance last year, you may have extra money to spend in 2023.
 That makes now a great time to check your stock of health and wellness staples.

 Relief for Unused Funds

 In a normal year, your employer may offer either a Carryover or Grace Period option for the unspent balance in your FSA account.
 If you have the Carryover feature, you can rollover a certain amount of your leftover funds to spend at any point during the following plan year.
 If you have the Grace Period option, you can use any or all of your unspent funds, but only during the first 2.5 months of the following plan year.

-For 2021, the Consolidated Appropriations Act (also called the “second stimulus bill”) included many relief measures, from contribution changes to deadlines to use unspent funds.
+In 2021, the Consolidated Appropriations Act (also called the “second stimulus bill”) included many relief measures, from contribution changes to deadlines to use unspent funds.
 One provision was that employers could allow participants to rollover all 2021 unused amounts to 2022 for health and dependent care FSA accounts.
-Because this change has to be adopted by the employer, rather than being automatic, check with your HR or benefits representative about your company’s status.
+Because this change has to be adopted by the employer, rather than being automatic, you need to check with your HR or benefits representative about your company’s status.

 As a new year starts, it’s a great time to check your inventory of general health and wellness items.
 If you have unused funds to spend, consider stocking up on eligible OTC products that you’re running low on or have used up entirely.
 Here are some suggestions:

 - Check staples such as pain relievers, fever reducers, allergy medications, nasal sprays, antibiotic creams, antacids and digestive aids.
 Even if you seem to have enough, you may want to replace anything that is past the labeled expiration date.
 As we navigate through cold and flu season, make sure you have plenty of therapeutic remedies on hand.